 - If Oprah says so, it must be true!

 Even if coconut oil turns out not to be a miracle food, it is still useful in high-temperature cooking to flavor other super foods… kale, for example.
-Kale is just a SUPER super veggie!
+Kale is a super veggie.
 But it can be hard to “like.”
-However… if we team kale up with chocolate and coconut oil, it tastes amazing!
-So without further ado, here’s Vinny’s recipe for baked chips – super crunchy – made from kale.
-Thanks to Averie Cooks for the idea!
-My apologies to someone on WordPress who also posted, but I just can’t find it again.

 - 1 bunch kale